Learning Python

 • A number of tutorials for beginners are linked to from here.

-• Learn X in Y minutes – quite nice if you've programmed before in another language and just want to learn the syntax.
+• Learn X in Y minutes is quite nice if you've programmed before in another language and just want to learn the syntax.
 (Tip: If you're trying to complete the challenges, here's where we say you can learn Python in "Y" minutes)